georgeracu/georgeracu.github.com/_includes/presentations/efficient-java.md

 <hr/>

+Changing internal state of an immutable object is impossible

-Assuming that we need to change a hotel's address, we can do the following
+Assuming that we need to change a hotel's address, we need to create a new `Hotel` object with the new address and all other fields of the existing one that we are updating

 ```java